stivenloaiza/dev-tips-bots-backend/README.md

 # Bot Tips

-## Discord Bot Tips
+## Description

-This project is a Discord bot developed with NestJS, designed to send information about current programming language updates (tips) to a specific Discord channel.
+This project is a Discord and Telegram bot developed with NestJS, designed to send information about current programming language updates (tips) to a specific Discord channel.
 The tips include a title, description, documentation link, language, and developer level (junior or senior).

-## Description

 The bot consumes an API that contains programming tips and automatically sends them to a Discord channel based on the frequency specified by the user (daily, weekly, or monthly).
 Additionally, it saves the sent tips in a MongoDB database to avoid sending the same tip multiple times.